-Like many other States, Virginia is beginning to come around to making marijuana legal for those with chronic ailments.
-However, for most people, marijuana and marijuana oil is still illegal to possess and if an individual is pulled over for suspicion of driving under the influence of marijuana, that person may be charged with DUID or driving under the influence of drugs for the offense of driving after consuming marijuana.
-This DUID is the same code section as a typical DUI, 18.2 – 266, https://law.lis.virginia.gov/vacode/title18.2/chapter7/section18.2-266/ Since marijuana is mostly an illegal drug in Virginia and since driving under the influence of any illegal drug is a DUI, a person can be charged with a DUI for being under the influence of marijuana.
+On April 12, 2020, Virginia decriminalized Possession of Up to an Ounce of Marijuana.
+This relaxation of the laws surrounding cannabis will lead to an increase in cases of arrests for Marijuana-related DUI.
+Driving Under the Influence of Marijuana uses the same Virginia Criminal Code section as a typical DUI, 18.2 – 266, .
+Because Marijuana is an intoxicant and since driving under the influence of any mind-altering drug is a DUI, a person can be charged with a DUI for being under the influence of marijuana.
 Evidence has to be presented to secure a conviction under this code section, and must be proven beyond a reasonable doubt.
-It is important and highly beneficial to work with a Virginia marijuana DUI lawyer, who can help to knock down or mitigate the incriminating evidence being used against you.
+It is important and highly beneficial to work with a Virginia Marijuana DUI lawyer, who can help to knock down or mitigate the incriminating evidence being used against you.

 The potential penalties for any Class 1 misdemeanor, of which driving under influence of drugs is one, are 12 months in jail, up to a $2,500 fine, and certain mandatory penalties—which could be a 12-month loss of driving privileges and the completion of certain programs, like the Virginia Alcohol Safety Action Program (VASAP) and potentially other local programs.